abapGit/abapGit/src/objects/tabl/ANORMALIES.md

   `MAINFLAG`, while current table DDL uses `#RESTRICTED`.
 The parser accepts both;
   serialization emits `#RESTRICTED` canonically.

+- `2026-09-08`: Current table DDL spells the enhancement annotation as `@AbapCatalog.enhancement.category`; the parser also accepts the older camel-case `@AbapCatalog.enhancementCategory`, while serialization uses the dotted spelling.

 ## Conversion boundary

 Classic TABL metadata that has no representation in `define table` DDL is not